-One way of gauging a business’ cash position is monitoring the money it generates against how much it uses by preparing a Cash Flow Statement.
+One way of gauging a business’ cash position is monitoring the money it generates against how much it uses by preparing a cash flow statement (CFS).
 It’s not always as straightforward as that since recording accounts receivables and accounts payables will often throw you a curveball.
 Net terms invoicing only complicates this further.

 Resolve Add Customer 900x600 (2)

-A Cash Flow Statement (CFS) highlights changes in assets, equity, and liability, charting the total change in use of cash during the period.
+A cash flow statement is a financial statement that highlights changes in assets, equity, and liability, charting the total change in use of cash during a given period.
 This reveals a business’ liquidity and helps analyze a company’s operating activities.

 Why businesses need cash flow statements

-Besides acting as a bridge between the balance sheet and the income statement, there are at least five reasons why businesses need a Cash Flow Stataement:
+Besides acting as a bridge between the balance sheet and the income statement, there are at least five reasons why businesses need a cash flow statement:

-1. You can prove to investors that your company is on a solid financial footing by producing a squeaky-clean CFS.
-So, how do you prove your business’ liquidity?
-That’s where CFS’ come in handy as they show the exact position of your company’s cash flow.
+How do you prove your business’ liquidity?
+That’s where a CFS comes in handy.
+They show the exact position of your company’s cash flow.

-2. Go into details about the changes in assets, liabilities, and equity in the form of cash balance, cash inflows, and cash outflows.
-These three form the accounting equation, helping you measure business performance.
+A cash flow statement lets you and your investors deep dive into changes in assets, liabilities, and equity.
+This includes cash balance, cash inflows, and cash outflows.
+These three areas form the accounting equation, helping you measure business performance.

-4. A CFS can help predict future cash flows as you can create cash flow projections by planning how much liquidity you expect in the future, vital for long-term business plans.
+A CFS can help you predict future cash flows as you can create cash flow projections.
+You can do this by planning how much liquidity you expect in the future, which vital for long-term business planning.

-5. The only way you can secure a loan or line of credit is by keeping your CFS up-to-date as banks want to see that you have positive cash flow.
+The only way you can secure a loan or line of credit is by keeping your CFS up-to-date.
+Like investors, banks also want to see that you have positive cash flow.

 Positive cash flow vs. negative cash flow

-When your CFS has a negative number, that means you lost money during that accounting period (you spend more cash than you received).
+When your CFS has a negative number, that means you lost money during that accounting period (for example, you spent more cash than you received).
 However, just because you have a negative number does not mean you need to panic.

-A negative balance doesn’t always spell doom and gloom.
+A negative cash flow balance doesn’t always spell doom and gloom.
 Sometimes you might decide to spend more cash than usual in the hope of future returns, such as investing in office equipment.

 For instance, Netflix racked up negative cash flows for years as it increased spending to come up with compelling content against its competitors, with the gamble paying off handsomely.